kashyap07/xkcd/README.md

 **Note:** works only on python3 since ```os.makedirs('xkcd', exist_ok = True)``` is used

 #### to-do:
-  * use threading to speed up things
+  * ~~use threading to speed up things~~
   * create a ```setup.py``` to install required modules
+  * ~~change the func such that it finds the latest image number~~
-  * change the func such that it autoamtically downloads the latest instead of automatically having to do so.
+  * change the func such that it autoamtically downloads the latest instead of manually having to do so.